algal/GCalendarSheetsSync/readme.md

 Within the Apps Script editor, in the Editor component, copy the code into the Code.js file.

-Alternatively, instead of copy/pasting, you can use a dedicated tool like `clasp` to manage AppsScript code from the command line. iirc, that also requires enabling the Google APps Script API.
+(Alternatively, instead of copy/pasting, you can use a dedicated tool like `clasp` to manage AppsScript code from the command line. iirc, that also requires enabling the Google APps Script API by going to https://script.google.com/home/usersettings, by doing a login, etc..)

 ## How to use